roytang/blog/collections/quotes/notes/2019/05/1126767899782160385/index.md

 - type: twitter
   url: https://twitter.com/roytang/statuses/1126767899782160385/
 tags:
+- tv
+- life
-- quotes
+- wheeloftime
 ---

 "Take life as it comes.
-Run when you have to, fight when you must, rest when you can." - Lan Mandragoran
+Run when you have to, fight when you must, rest when you can."

+-- Lan Mandragoran, "Wheel of Time"